101 Outdoor Family Activities for Summer Fun (Free Printable List)

 Learning to Roller Blade might take some time but could be a lot of fun.

-Soda bottle rockets are not only fun to launch they are also a great family learning activity.
-This water rocket kit from amazon is a great way to be able to do this fun activity.
+Film Canister rockets are not only fun to launch they are also a great family learning activity.
+This film canister rockets are one of our favorite summer activities.

 Make a bird feeder and watch for birds to come eat from it.
 This family bonding activity is something that can last all summer not just for a day.